WOODLAKE ELEMENTARY: 1st Place Winners – The Highest Percentage of Monthly Payroll Donors at a School Site

 Project DREAM receives no public funds, but relies on tax deductible contributions from generous Twin Rivers Unified employees, community members, and local businesses.

 Where does the money go?

 Project DREAM’s primary focus is to enhance the educational experience of students by providing funds for field trips.
 With the support of Project DREAM, students venture out of their neighborhood to science camps and science centers, theaters, museums, farms, the ocean, college campuses, and more.
 Project DREAM provides teachers with mini grants to help offset the cost of the activities.
 Funding requests are received from all 50 Twin Rivers schools.
-Over the last nine years, DREAM has approved $640,173 in mini grants to benefit thousands of students.
+Over the last twelve years, DREAM has approved $667,970 in mini grants to benefit thousands of students.